Allen Jaggi

-Allen Jaggi (born 1944) is a member of the Wyoming House of Representatives.
-He has held that position since 2007.
+Allen Jaggi (born 1944) is an American politician who served as a Republican member of the Wyoming House of Representatives.
+He represented the 18th district from 2007 to 2013 and the 19th district from 2013 to 2017.

 Jaggi was born in Logan, Utah.
 He earned a bachelor's degree in education and wildlife management at Utah State University in 1968.
 Prior to entering politics he was a teacher in the Lyman School District.

 Jaggi is a member of the Church of Jesus Christ of Latter-day Saints.
 He and his wife Jane are the parents of four children.